 First and foremost, healthy and radiant skin always comes from the inside – what you’re eating, what you do with your body, how you manage stress, how much water and sleep you get, and so much more.
 I’ve had many clients of mine who never complained of skin issues realize how much their skin started to glow and hair grow long and strong after eating a whole foods diet and following my plans.
 It’s amazing to see the transformation!
 I love avocado, so much so that I find myself wearing it in more ways than just on my face!
-All of these whole food ingredients can easily be found in your pantry and be made very quickly.
-I use oatmeal, avocado, honey, lemon juice, and apple cider vinegar all for a reason.
+All of these whole food ingredients in this avocado face mask can easily be found in your pantry and can be made very quickly.
+I use oatmeal, avocado, honey, lemon juice, and apple cider vinegar in this recipe for a reason.
 Each of them have unique properties that work together to provide nutrients and antioxidants directly to your skin and also leave it feeling smooth and soothed.
 If you’re thinking that you’re going to waste 1/2 of an avocado just for a face mask, think again.
-You know how avocados go from firm to ripe in the matter of a day and you’re left wondering how to use that avocado?
+You know how avocados go from firm to ripe in the matter of a day and you’re left wondering how to use that too ripe avocado?
 Well this is a perfect time to use a really ripe avocado!

 - ½ avocado

 - Simply mash and combine the ingredients in a small bowl and apply to your face.
 Be careful around your eyes (as with all products).